Devotional.com - Free Christian Devotional

 “My brothers, as believers in our glorious Lord Jesus Christ, don't show favoritism.” – James 2:1

-We are not to discriminate against anyone and to love everyone.
+In all that we do, we should not show favoritism.
 Today in prayer, confess any sin of prejudice and seek to love others as the Lord loves you.

 “It is never too late to give up your prejudices.” – Henry David Thoreau